AdityaRaman03/smart-document-analyst/README.md

 ### Load_Documents

 `PyMuPDF4LLMLoader` extracts text from the PDF into Document objects (one per page) with source and page metadata.
-PyMuPDF4LLMis fast and produces clean, Markdown-style text well-suited for LLM consumption, which is why it was chosen.
+PyMuPDF4LLM is fast and produces clean, Markdown-style text well-suited for LLM consumption, which is why it was chosen.

 Its limitation is that it handles pure text well but does not reliably parse